Links on Android Authority may earn us a commission. Learn more.

 To make a good thing even better, since the debut of One UI, Samsung has gotten much better at releasing Android updates.
 There have been multiple months in which Samsung flagships received the latest Android security patch even before Google Pixel phones did.
 One UI may not be everyone’s perfect Android skin, but it is easily one of the best.

 Samsung Galaxy Z Flip: A foldable marvel

 As mentioned earlier, Samsung is betting big that foldables are the future.
 Unfortunately, that confidence didn’t translate well to the launch of the first Samsung phone with a foldable display, the Samsung Galaxy Fold.
 That launch was a disaster, and we’ll touch on it more in the next section.

 The successful launch of the Galaxy Z Flip proved that foldables are a viable product.

 By contrast, the Samsung Galaxy Z Flip was an unbridled success.
 Not only was the phone launch itself much smoother, but the reviews for the device were mostly positive.
-We here at Android Authority thought it was an incredibly fun device and a good representation of where we think the foldable market can go.
+We here at Android Authority thought it was an incredibly fun device and a solid representation of where we think foldable phones can go.

 If nothing else, the Galaxy Z Flip acted as a successful proof-of-concept.
 Samsung launched the phone and it was received well by both critics and consumers.
-As simple as that sounds, that alone puts the company in a position that literally no other company creating foldables shares.
+As simple as that sounds, that alone puts the company in a position than any other company investing in foldables.
 If Samsung is right and foldable phones are the future, it will be at the forefront of that future.